Will my insurance cover TrueFem services?

 offers training to individuals so that they can teach FEMM health tracking to women and training to medical professionals in the FEMM methods and protocols.

 FEMM understands the central role of reproductive endocrinology in the management of women’s health.
 The goal of using FEMM is to empower women in the achievement of their health and reproductive goals by helping them gain a better understanding of their biology and monthly cycles.
 FEMM physicians can provide a comprehensive physical and lab workup to diagnose and treat the root causes of health conditions.
 Learn more about FEMM at www.femmhealth.org.

 Does TrueFem offer seasonal or periodic discounts for services?

-TrueFem does not offer traditional promotions or sales.
-We truly believe fertility education holds its value.
-TrueFem also believes every woman should have access to fertility education.
+TrueFem will periodically offer discounts, especially when launching new courses we want feedback on.
+We truly believe fertility education holds its value and that every woman should have access to fertility education.
 Therefore, for every payment we receive for services, a small percentage is set aside in our scholarship fund.
 Anyone seeking educational services can inquire about financial assistance.
 Simply send us an email and we will give you more details on scholarship eligibility.

 For non-profit organizations seeking small group education, we encourage leaders to reach out to us about payment options that promote financial stewardship (i.e. flat fee vs. fee-per-participant options).

 Does TrueFem promote the use of hormonal contraceptives?